Online Bankruptcy

 7. Attend a Financial Management Course

-The list of approved debt education courses is available at the Department of Justice website.
+The list of approved debt education courses is available on the Department of Justice website.
 InCharge Debt Solutions is an approved agency with our own online bankruptcy course.
 The course must be completed within 45 days of meeting with your trustee and creditors.

 Lieberman said anyone considering bankruptcy should take the important first step of using an internet search engine to find the bankruptcy court for their area.
 Each site has a plethora of information for consumers and filers.